chijiooke/OCR-typescript/README.md

 # OCR-typescript
 An Optical character recognition(OCR) system built with typescript, nodejs, tesseract js and react.js

-Recognition is heavilly dependent on Image Quality and font types.
+Recognition is heavily dependent on Image Quality and font types.

 Future Plans:
 <br>🚀 Add a "text to speech" component